 language constructs do not have unique matches in the

 MATLAB language.
-To bridge this gap, MATLAB uses a definition file
+To bridge this gap, MATLAB uses a library definition

-information.
-The publisher must have enough C++ language
+provide missing information.
+The publisher must have enough

-skills to interpret a function signature and provide the
+C++ language skills to interpret a function signature and

 An example of information the publisher needs to define relates to the use of pointers to pass data to functions.
 A pointer is a location in memory that indicates the start of a block of data.
 To pass this data to MATLAB safely, the publisher must specify the size of the data.
 Generally, the function documentation indicates the size of the data, perhaps as an additional input argument.
 Using the MATLAB definition file, the publisher specifies the value, and then MATLAB creates the equivalent MATLAB function signature.
 To display function signatures, see Display Help for MATLAB Interface to C++ Library.